This article is by Assistant Professor Terry Goldsworthy of Bond University and first appeared in The Conversation.

 Males accounted for 87% of homicide offenders in 2019-20.
 The rate of offending for males increased to 2.45 per 100,000.
 That’s almost seven times the rate of female offending, which increased slightly to 0.36 per 100,000.

 There were 278 victims, an increase of 38 over the previous year.
-Of these victims, 65% were female and 35% were male.
+Of these victims, 65% were male and 35% were female.

 The most common cause of death for homicide victims was a stab wound: this accounted for 37% of deaths.
 This was followed by blunt force (19%) and gunshot wounds (13%).
 Other causes of death included strangulation, shaking, burns and poisoning.